Zantac Injury Lawsuit Attorneys in Georgia

 When you call Chris Hudson Law Group, we will start investigating your situation right away, and we will let you know if you have a valid claim.
 Fill in our online contact form to get started right now.

-Why Choose Chris Hudson Law Group to Handle My Case?
+Why Choose the Chris Hudson Law Group in Augusta, GA to Handle My Case?

 Attorney Christopher Hudson, the founder of Chris Hudson Law Group, has been representing clients in the Central Savannah Region of Georgia in a wide variety of cases, including those involving dangerous drugs, for more than 14 years.
 An Augusta native, Chris has lived in Columbia County nearly his entire life.
 He graduated from Mercer University’s Walter F. George School of Law, finishing in the top 10% of his class.
 Chris is a proud member of the State Bar of Georgia and South Carolina and the Georgia Trial Lawyers Association.